2/3/2023

 Ingenium simulated the heat demand of the various buildings and the operation of the low temperature heat network, looked at the potential energy gains, made the financial profitability exercise, and worked out the hydraulic and control engineering concepts.
 The study showed that in this way, the natural gas demand of the buildings concerned could be reduced by more than two-thirds, and CO2 emissions for heating could be reduced by almost 700 tons per year, without the need for additional heat pump capacity!

-Would you have liked more info about this project or the possibilities for fossil-free heat in your project?
+Would you have liked more info about this project or the possibilities of fossil-free heat in your project?
 Feel free to contact our energy experts Thomas Koch and Joris Dedecker at thomas.koch@ingenium.be or joris.dedecker@ingenium.be or call 050 40 45 30.

 Downloads